samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 - Compile Redis:

-OSX/Linux:
+macOS/Linux:

 ```shell
 make
 ```

 > If the `make` package is not installed in your system, please follow the instructions provided by the CLI to install it.
+In macOS, you may need to download XCode to have access to the command line tools which include `make` and a C compiler.
 For a fresh installation of Ubuntu, for example, you may want to run the following commands to update the package manager and install core packages:

 Ubuntu: